 Blog

 Whether you’re new to backyard chickens or an experienced owner, how you keep chickens and what you do with their manure affects local water quality.
-Manure management plays a critical role in protecting streams.
+Manure management and biosecurity play a critical role in protecting streams and reducing the spread of Avian Flu.

 Incorporating chickens into backyards is growing in popularity in urban and suburban areas, and for good reasons.
 Keeping chickens promotes local and sustainable agriculture, offering fresh food, nutrient-rich fertilizer and fun pets.